TJ-Albertson/Cloudbox-API/README.md

 # Cloudbox API

-Queries mongoDB and holds files for Cloudbox App.
-An Auth0 JWT is required in the authorization header to access all routes.
-Most of the routes utilize the email given in the JWT.
+Node/Express server that queries MongoDB Atlas and holds files for the Cloudbox App.
+An Auth0 JWT is required to access all routes.

 ## Routes